MIDDLE SCHOOL ACTIVITIES, CLUBS & ATHLETICS

 Students in grades 7 and 8 are welcome to join the middle school book club.
 Students will gather during WIN when possible as well as during lunch/recess times on a bi-weekly basis.
 Students will select, read, and discuss literature relevant to their lives.
 We aim to promote empathy and understanding as we provide windows and mirrors for our students to look through via literature.

 Jazz Band- Mr. Sobnosky ext.
 4444

-Minecraft club is a student run group that promotes fun and camaraderie for those who enjoy this very wide reaching computer game.
-It is offered twice a month in the high school library after school.
-With our staff adviser, we join in a shared server.
+This club is a student run group that promotes fun and camaraderie for those who enjoy games.
+It is offered every Wednesday in the high school library after school.
 For one hour middle school and high school students exercise our minds, creating and dealing with imaginary conflict in "our world."
-We get square.

 The Power of the Pen organization has been a creative writing competition since 1988.
 School teams consist of twelve members, six seventh graders and six eighth graders.
 In recent years we have had several team members make it all the way to the state competition, an event held at Wooster College.

 Practices will be held every Tuesday after school in my room.
 They are an hour long, ending right at 4:00.
 You can make pick your child up at the front entrance of the building.
 At practices, we warm up with a myriad of word games.